Skip to content

 B.S.
 Vertebrate Zoology, Eastern Washington University (1996)

-Dissertation: Building watershed narratives: two case studies of urban streams in Seattle, Washington
+Dissertation: Building watershed narratives: two case studies of urban streams in Seattle, Washington.
+Chair: Kristina Hill.

-Currently: Associate Professor, Landscape Architecture, University of Washington
+Currently: Professor, Landscape Architecture; Interim Dean, College of Built Environments, University of Washington

-Research interests: See Ken Yocom’s faculty page at UW.
+Research interests: see his faculty page at UW.

 Zhenyu Zhang